|Previous College:||Berea College, '93|

-Harkleroad runs a high-tempo system that will continue the playing style employed by Craighead.
+Harkleroad runs a high-tempo system that continues the playing style employed by Craighead.
 His non-traditional style produces fast-paced play aimed at overwhelming an opponent both physically and mentally while providing fans with an entertaining product.
-With an overall record of 258-123 over 13 seasons as a head coach, his style has proved to be extremely effective.
+With an overall record of 276-135 over 14 seasons as a head coach, his style has proved to be extremely effective.

 Glenville State, which is located in Glenville, W.Va., led NCAA Div.
-II in scoring in each of the last four seasons and averaged 95.3 points per game last year.
+II in scoring in each of Harkleroad's four seasons and averaged 95.3 points per game in 2012-13.
 Glenville's record improved every season during Harkleroad's tenure while the squad broke virtually every offensive record at the college, compiling a 91-30 overall record with a 47-3 mark in home games.
+He was a finalist for NCAA Div.
+II Coach of the Year after his final season at Glenville State.

 Glenville State made two NCAA Tournament appearances in Harkleroad's four seasons at the school while winning a West Virginia Intercollegiate Athletic Conference (WVIAC) tournament title and a regular season title.
-The Pioneers went 27-4 last season while outscoring their opposition by an average of 18.1 points per game with 13 games scoring more than 100 points.
+The Pioneers went 27-4 in 2012-13 while outscoring their opposition by an average of 18.1 points per game with 13 games scoring more than 100 points.
 The team also broke the Div.
-II NCAA Tournament record with 21 three-pointers made in a game vs. Shaw last season.
+II NCAA Tournament record with 21 three-pointers made in a game vs. Shaw that season.

 In addition to leading NCAA Div.
 II in scoring Glenville State also led in three-pointers made per game in three of Harkleroad's four seasons at the school and led Div.
 II in turnover margin in 2012.
 He was named the 2013 WVIAC Coach of the Year and the Women's Basketball Coaches Association (WBCA) Region Coach of the Year before becoming a finalist for national Coach of the Year honors.